konrad-jamrozik/droidmate/README.md

 ### Preparing apks for DroidMate ####

 DroidMate can run on normal apks, but it is intended to run on `inlined` apks.
-When run on inlined apks, DroidMate is able to monitor which methods of Android SDK these apks access.
+When run on inlined apks, DroidMate is able to monitor which methods of Android framework these apks access.

 To inline apks, run DroidMate with `-inline` argument.
 The original apks will be retained.